 In the process, you were never allowed to put on a defense that you wanted to put on.

-And right then and there, if you can't put on the defense that you believe would show exculpatory information or or force the prosecutors to prove the point of, as you said, the underlying crime or the intent that would be necessary to meet the statute qualifications of the charges they put against you, they would not allow you to do that.
+And right then and there, if you can't put on the defense that you believe would show exculpatory information or force the prosecutors to prove the point of, as you said, the underlying crime or the intent that would be necessary to meet the statute qualifications of the charges they put against you, they would not allow you to do that.

 No, you're absolutely right.

-The uh the the gag order was an absurdity.
+The gag order was an absurdity.

 The judge argued that I should be gagged and not be able to speak about my case or in my own defense on social media or any public place because it might taint the jury.